imnunu/RapidRec/README.md

-# RapidRec is a pickup basket game app which locates nearby pickup basketball games and groups of people wanting to play allowing you to connect with people and play basketball.
+# RapidRec is a pickup basketball game app

+locates nearby pickup basketball games and groups of people wanting to play allowing you to connect with people and play basketball.

 ## Skill Set